 Are you being real with yourself?
 What do you need to get real about to help you on your recovery journey?

-Robyn Cruze is author of Making Peace with Your Plate, a popular speaker, and a National Recovery Advocate and online community manager for Eating Recovery Center.
+Robyn Cruze is author of Making Peace with Your Plate, a popular speaker, and Director of Recovery Advocacy for Eating Recovery Center.

 Check out more of Robyn's story of recovery here.